quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## Usage with QUIC

-The events described in this document can be used with or without logging the related QUIC events defined in {{QLOG-QUIC}}.
+The events described in this document can be used with or without logging the related QUIC events defined in {{QLOG-QUIC}} with "qlog_version" of "0.4".
 If used with QUIC events, the QUIC document takes precedence in terms of recommended filenames and trace separation setups.

 If used without QUIC events, it is recommended that the implementation assign a globally unique identifier to each HTTP/3 connection.
 This ID can then be used as